Cybersecurity for medical devices

 Connectivity of medical devices to the Internet and networks facilitates information sharing and treatment delivery, but it also exposes medical devices to the risk of potential cybersecurity threats.
 Although threats and vulnerabilities cannot be eliminated, they can be reduced and managed by implementing good cybersecurity practices.

 The responsibility for implementing and maintaining good cybersecurity practices falls upon all stakeholders involved with the design and use of medical technology.
 While supplying compliant medical devices is the responsibility of manufacturers and sponsors, compliant medical devices will only be as secure as the weakest link in the environment in which they operate.
 Healthcare organisations and end users also have a responsibility for providing and maintaining a cyber-secure environment for active medical devices to operate in.
-MTAA is collaborating with the TGA and CSIRO in defining and implementing cybersecurity best practices for medical devices.
-The MTAA submission to the 2018 TGA consultation on cybersecurity can be accessed here.
+In July 2019 TGA published industry cybersecurity guidelines as well as guidance and information specific to users, including consumers and health professionals which can be accessed here.

 Australian Cyber Security Growth Network - AustCyber

 European Coordination Committee of the Radiological, Electromedical and Healthcare IT Industry (COCIR) - Advancing cybersecurity of health and digital technologies, March 2019